RigUp Roles: Landman

 Who does a landman report to?

 A landman working for an exploration company reports to his point of contact within the company, but the landman has no supervisor.

 How much does a landman make?

-A landman makes between $75,000 and $150,00 per year, depending on experience, location, certification, degrees, supply, and specialties.
-A starting landman may earn closer to $75,000 per year while someone with over 5 years of experience earns around $95,000 per year.
+A landman's day rate typically varies between $200 and $600 depending on experience, location, certification, degrees, supply, and specialties.
+On an annual basic, a starting landman may earn closer to $75,000 per year while someone with over 5 years of experience earns around $95,000 per year.
 After this, pay depends heavily on education and experience.
 It is not uncommon for landmen to earn over $100,000 per year, especially with a law degree.